Olical/lazy-array/README.md

 JavaScript lazy arrays, sort of like [Clojure's seqs][seqs].
-Lazy sequences can be thought of being a bit like [a traditional list cons cell][cons-post].
+Lazy sequences can be thought of being a bit like [a traditional Lisp cons cell][cons-post].

 ```bash
 # Fetch the dependencies.